hmatheisen/iadvize-connector-nodejs/README.md

 cp .env.example .env
 ```

-* Fill it with your credentials
+* Fill it with your own Watson credentials

 ### Install Dependencies :